AMANDA VALENTINE | Valentine Valentine

 Truly Alvarenga | Nashville, TN

-Truly Alvarenga is known primarily for her one-of-a-kind Couture Garments, wielding an aesthetic that is unique, uncluttered and refined in its shaping.
-Her collections attract admirers through meticulous attention to craftsmanship and the florid stories behind their creation and presentation.
+Truly Alvarenga is known primarily for her one-of-a-kind Couture Garments, wielding an aesthetic that is both florid and unique.
+Admirers of her style appreciate both the meticulous craftsmanship and the colorful stories that accompany the collections.

 Randi Rahm | New York